 PHASE 1—is a 30-day instructor led, online course focused on basic skills of entrepreneurship and the language of business.
+Phase I is hosted on junction65 in partnership with CNPP.
 This Phase must be completed in order to attend Phase 2 on campus.

 PHASE 2—is a nine-day residency at an EBV university where students are exposed to over 30 accomplished entrepreneurs and entrepreneurship educators from across the U.S. The residency includes more than 80 hours of instruction in the “nuts and bolts” of business ownership.
 The residency is intense, and designed to both educate and motivate.

 PHASE 3—involves 12 months of support and mentorship delivered through the EBV Technical Assistance Program (EBV-TAP), a robust, comprehensive network of mentors, resources and national partnerships.

 Winter 2024 Cohort